 How management of the City of Columbiana, Alabama is responding or intends to respond: To date the City's insurance carrier, One Beacon Government Risks, has vigorously contested the allegations against the City and is expected to continue to do so, subject to a material change in the class plaintiff's demand, which is several million dollars.
+In the event of an adverse judgment, insurance limits appear adequate.

 Evaluation of the likelihood of an unfavorable outcome: Given the plaintiff's initial demand, which is several million dollars, it is self-evident that the plaintiff's estimation of the range of potential loss may exceed the City's policy limits.
-While the lack of significant discovery presently prevents an evaluation of the likelihood of an unfavorable outcome (an hence an estimate of the range of potential loss) these class action cases have the potential for class certification.
-If a punitative class is certified, the range of loss will expand considerably.
+While the lack of significant discovery presently prevents an evaluation of the likelihood of an unfavorable outcome (and hence an estimate of the range of potential loss) these class action cases have the potential for class certification.
+If a punitive class is certified, the range of loss will expand considerably.
 If, on the other hand, a class is not certified, then the claims made are substantially more financially manageable.
 Typically, prior to trial, the plaintiff's will attempt to settle all class claims within the City's policy limits and we have every reason to believe that eventually, plaintiff's will tender a policy limit demand to One Beacon Government Risks.
+As a result, we do not expect an adverse judgment that will materially impact the City's financial condition.
 The chance of these future events occurring is at least reasonably possible but an estimated range for this loss contingency is currently undeterminable.

-NOTE 8: CONTINGENT LIABILITIES (Continued)
+NOTE 7: CONTINGENT LIABILITIES (Continued)